yazanzoabi23123/Ecommerce/README.md

 Open a new VS (for backend side) in a new folder at the sidebar above click on Git, then Clone repository.

+for changing the default connection go to appsettings.json file at backend.

 pick a location folder and then paste the path.